Kamyil/book-programming-language/README.md

 # Functions
 You can declare a function using `function` keyword.
-You can declare arguments with `takes` keyword
+You can declare arguments with `takes` keyword.
-You can return a value using `returns` keyword and you can call functions using `call` keyword `with` your arguments (using `with` keyword)
+You can return a value using `returns` keyword.
+And you can call functions using `call` keyword `with` your arguments (using `with` keyword)

-(look that we're using Present Simple here, because we clearly dinstinct "declaration phase" and "call to action" phase, making it clear for beginners where we're using the stuff and where do we setup the stuff)
+(look that we're using 's' ending here, because we clearly dinstinct "declaration phase" and "call to action" phase, making it clear for beginners where we're using the stuff and where do we setup the stuff)

 ```